In this guide we’ll take a look at the best oil filled radiators for the UK market.

 The build quality on this oil filled radiator is good, and the product has a sleek design and a simple white paint finish that means it fits into most decors unobtrusively.
 The castors are sturdy, and the unit has a 1.5-metre power cable.

-This is a powerful and versatile oil filled radiator with a sleek design
+This is a powerful and versatile oil filled radiator with a sleek design.
+Another excellent choice if you want the best oil filled radiator on the market.

-The Igenix IG2610 Portable Digital Oil Filled Radiator is an economical option if you need a radiator with a good amount of power for your money in a compact unit that can easily be tucked away in the smallest spaces.
+The Igenix IG2610 Portable Digital Oil Filled Radiator is an economical option if you want the best oil filled radiator with a good amount of power for your money in a compact unit that can easily be tucked away in the smallest spaces.

-This radiator is ideal for small spaces as it is small enough to fit under a desk, in a caravan or porch yet still kicks out a good amount of heat.
+This oil filled radiator is ideal for small spaces as it is small enough to fit under a desk, in a caravan or porch yet still kicks out a good amount of heat.
+It’s an excellent budget pick for the best oil filled radiator on the market.

 Oil Filled Radiators vs. Connection Heaters